Why GIS Is Important in Urban Planning

-What is GIS Used for in Urban Planning?
+What Is The Role of GIS in Urban Planning?

-One of the reasons why GIS is important in urban planning is the ability to better understand current needs for a city, and then design to fulfill those needs.
+One of the reasons why GIS is important in urban planning is the ability to better understand current needs for a city and design to fulfill those needs.
 By processing geospatial data from satellite imaging, aerial photography and remote sensors, users gain a detailed perspective on land and infrastructure.
 As urban populations grow and spread, the importance of GIS lies in its ability to pull together the vast amounts of information necessary to balance competing priorities and solve complicated problems, such as optimizing new building placement or determining the feasibility of a waste disposal site.

 These powerful tools help planners understand the needs of densely populated areas, but they also adapt to examining smaller towns and even informal settlements.
 The ability to run a variety of queries and analytics on GIS data means experts can evaluate how new construction will fit in with existing infrastructure and meet regulatory demands.
 Users may spot opportunities for improved resource use, identifying the best locations to harvest solar, wind or geothermal energy.

 GIS technology empowers urban planners with enhanced visibility into data.
 They monitor fluctuations over time, evaluate the feasibility of proposed projects and predict their effects on the environment.
 GIS software can also show all relevant stakeholders exactly what the changes on the ground will look like to help them make better decisions.
-For example, GIS software may generate visualizations of an area’s current environmental conditions and allow users to draw comparisons between the anticipated results of proposed development plans.
+For example, GIS planning software may generate visualizations of an area’s current environmental conditions and allow users to draw comparisons between the anticipated results of proposed development plans.